 Grubman Wealth Management Overview

 We’re a small team of financial experts who have worked with clients for over twenty years to achieve their financial goals.
-We look at your finances from a holistic point of view, offering what we believe is the “crucial trifecta” of integrated financial planning, investment management and tax preparation.
+We look at your finances from a holistic point of view, offering what we believe is the “crucial trifecta” of integrated financial planning, investment management and tax planning.
 Our comprehensive approach allows us to pay attention to tax and expense minimization, which, when combined with our passive investment strategy, makes for the most prudent and efficient path to savings.
 We’re also deep believers in technology, offering just the right balance of financial software expertise and personalized client management.

 In 1996, our founder, Audrey Grubman, began advising clients at tech startups on how to invest and manage their money.
 In the two decades that have since passed, Grubman Wealth Management has grown into a full-service firm that now advises about 140 clients with more than $300 million of assets under management.